ndb0/pbh-merger-simulation/readme.md

 The primary goal is to reproduce the theoretical predictions for the "early two-body" merger channel, which is the dominant channel for most PBH abundance scenarios.

-There are two main simulation modes:
+There are three main simulation modes:

-1. **Monte Carlo Simulation:** A fast, efficient method to calculate the merger rate evolution and compare it directly with the paper's theoretical predictions.
-This is the recommended approach for quantitative analysis.
+1. **Monte Carlo Simulation:** A fast, efficient method to calculate the merger rate evolution and compare it directly with the paper's theoretical predictions. **This is the recommended approach for quantitative analysis.**
 2. **N-Body Visualization:** A simplified, direct N-body simulation designed to produce a visual animation of the spatial evolution and clustering of PBHs.
+3. **Time-Stepped Evolution:** An earlier, more computationally intensive approach that evolves all potential binaries through cosmic time step-by-step.

 ## **Setup**